 And a little secret – you don’t need to give those things up to be successful.
 A diet that is made up of MOSTLY whole foods that are minimally processed is good enough.

 What are whole foods?

 - minimally processed lean protein (e.g. a whole chicken, a steak, a piece of fresh fish, etc.)

 - nuts and seeds for healthy fats;

 But it can also include minimally processed or packaged foods, such as:

 These foods provide you with the calories your body needs and keep you healthy and fit for a long time.

 How to mix in whole foods and processed foods

-Avery needs 2,500 calories to maintain their weight.
+Avery needs 2,500 calories to maintain its weight.
 If Avery eats A, B, or C diet they will lose weight.

 Why?
 Avery created a calorie deficit.
 They’re taking in fewer calories than their body needs consistently.